Mattia46/riddle-game/README.md

 # Riddle game

-Riddle game is a project that let's you play with your friend.
+Riddle game is a project that let's you play with your friends.

 This project was an excercise to practive various technologies, like AWS cloudformation, AWS AppSync, AWS S3, AWS DynamoDB with [Amplify](https://aws-amplify.github.io/) as well as